bmeurant/technical-docs/software-architecture/system-design-fundamentals/workload-management.md

 This pattern uses a queue to buffer and smooth out intermittent or heavy workloads, preventing a service from being overwhelmed.
 It decouples producers and consumers, allowing the system to process work at a steady, manageable pace.

 For more details, see the dedicated **[[queue-based-load-leveling]]** pattern page.

+### Throttling

+This pattern controls the consumption of resources by limiting the rate at which requests are processed.
+When a defined limit is exceeded, new requests are temporarily rejected, protecting the system from being overwhelmed.

+For more details, see the dedicated **[[throttling]]** pattern page.

+### Rate Limiting

+A specific type of throttling that limits how many requests a user or client can make in a given time window.
+It is often used for API security, fair usage, and to enforce commercial agreements.

+For more details, see the dedicated **[[rate-limiting]]** pattern page.

+### Back Pressure

+This pattern allows a downstream service to signal to an upstream service that it is overloaded.
+Instead of dropping requests, the system as a whole slows down, pushing the "pressure" back to the original caller to prevent overload.

+For more details, see the dedicated **[[back-pressure]]** pattern page.